Mendoncaa/LAPR2/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency on:

-      "US04 - As an HRM, I want to assign one or more skills to a collaborator.
+      • US04 - As an HRM, I want to assign one or more skills to a collaborator.

       • US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics

-      US01 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have.